 Milan: Bad feelings.

-Kay: …Just get us going, are often triggers.
+Kay: …Our anger button… (Laughter)… just get us going, are often triggers.
 And triggers are something that – where a spouse is stepping on a childhood wound.

 So, you know, we don’t often realize that some of our reactivity, whether it’s to fight or flee or freeze, is really occurring when, as you interface with someone in the present, they’re actually recreating or reliving a childhood experience.